 In this episode, I talk with Tony Salinaro, an exercise professional and running coach who is still running at 71.
 He had a Mom with memory loss.
 Now he works with stroke victims to help them recover and age better.
 All this while also maintaining a personal coaching business and running club!
 Find out about exercise and brain health in this fascinating conversation.

-In this episode we learn that we need to do everything possible to add movement and exercise into everyday life.
+In this episode, we learn that we must do everything possible to add movement and exercise to everyday life.
 Larger doses of moderate-intensity exercise are shown to have brain-boosting powers that help all types of mental health and memory issues.

 Regular Exercise & Alzheimer's Risks

-Anything that gets your heart pumping and your muscles moving is heading you in the right direction to better overall health.
-Plus when you include strength training (e.g., weights, resistance machines, etc.), you maintain your muscle mass and prevent osteoporosis and related illness.
+Anything that gets your heart pumping and your muscles moving is heading you toward better overall health.
+Plus, when you include strength training (e.g., weights, resistance machines, etc.), you maintain your muscle mass and prevent osteoporosis and related illnesses.

 If you’d like to get ahold of Tony, he’s more than happy to answer questions.
 His email is email@example.com